 Ready?

-Before you begin marathon training, we recommend visiting your doctor for a once-over – this is particularly important if you’re a smoker, ex-smoker, are overweight, or have a history of heart disease in your family.
+Before you begin your marathon training, we recommend visiting your doctor for a once-over – this is particularly important if you’re a smoker, ex-smoker, are overweight, or have a history of heart disease in your family.

 Steady…